FrolShpak/gifProject/README.md

-This is my project for creating a web app to generate gifs.
+This is my project for a web app for generating gifs.